Longwood University: Campus

 Longwood's main campus comprises approximately 154 acres (0.62 km2) near downtown Farmville, Virginia, in a triangle bordered by High Street, Griffin Boulevard and Main Street.

 The architecture of the campus ranges from its more historic "north core" to its more contemporary southern end organized along a central promenade, Brock Commons.
-The north core stretches along High Street and consists of four historic brick Jeffersonian buildings: French Hall, Tabb Hall, The Rotunda, and Grainger Hall.
+The north core stretches along High Street and consists of four historic brick Jeffersonian buildings: French Hall, Tabb Hall, the Rotunda, and Grainger Hall.
 These buildings are joined by a covered colonnade and bear the university's signature red roofs.

 The rest of campus is organized along a picturesque central promenade, Brock Commons, that stretches south perpendicular to High Street.
 Located along Brock Commons are the university's dining hall, student union, library, gymnasium, music and arts buildings and the homes of the College of Business and Economics and the College of Education and Human Services.
-A new student center, the Norman H. and Elsie Stossel Upchurch University Center is under construction on the site of the former Cunningham residence hall.
+A new student center, the Norman H. and Elsie Stossel Upchurch University Center, opened in 2018 on the site of the former Cunningham residence hall.
 At the south end of Brock Commons sits the Health and Fitness Center, an 80,000-square-foot facility that features an indoor track, basketball and racquetball courts, a climbing room and exercise equipment.
 It was completed in 2007 and is certified GOLD by Leadership in Energy and Environmental Design (LEED).

 Off-campus housing

 Across Main Street, a retail/student housing complex called Longwood Landings was completed in 2006.
 This complex housed the university's bookstore until 2018.

 Lancer Park (formerly known as Stanley Park) sits north of the main campus and includes several athletic fields and facilities, two residence halls and several townhouse and apartment buildings.
 It is accessible from the main campus by pedestrian bridges.

-Longwood Village consists of eight buildings 2.5 miles away from main campus that house 380 sophomores, juniors and seniors living in three-bedroom apartments.
+Longwood Village consists of eight buildings 2.5 miles away from the main campus, the Longwood Village is currently unoccupied.

 Longwood Center for the Visual Arts

 The art museum of Longwood University, Longwood Center for the Visual Arts, or LCVA as it is more commonly known, was established in 1978 to house the university's substantial museum collections and further foster an appreciation of art among the student body.
 The LCVA moved into its current home on Main Street, just off main campus, in 1993.
 Annually it serves more than 38,000 children, adults and students, who enjoy its exhibitions, workshops and lectures.

 In 2014, the LCVA formalized an agreement to assume control of the Folk Art Society of America.
 In the agreement, the LCVA will serve as a repository for an invaluable collection of primary Folk Art source material, publish its annual magazine, and manage its growing ranks of several hundred members.
-The LCVA currently holds an impressive collection of folk art.

-In addition to operating the museum, the LCVA partners with several regional school systems to supplement art education.
+The LCVA currently holds an impressive collection of folk art.In addition to operating the museum, the LCVA partners with several regional school systems to supplement art education.

-The director of the LCVA is Rachel Talent Ivers.